pienkowb/active_record-events/README.md

 ## Usage

-Recording a timestamp in order to mark that an event occurred to an object is a common practice when dealing with ActiveRecord models – `created_at` and `updated_at` fields handled by ActiveRecord itself are a good example of such approach.
+Recording a timestamp in order to mark that an event occurred to an object is a common practice when dealing with ActiveRecord models.
+A good example of such an approach is how ActiveRecord handles the `created_at` and `updated_at` fields.
 This gem allows you to manage custom timestamp fields in the exact same manner.

+### Example

 Consider a `Task` model with a `completed_at` field and the following methods: